divvun/morph-test/README.md

                         if the expected one is found.
-  -s, --surface         Surface input/analysis tests only -l, --lexical         Lexical input/generation tests only -f, --hide-fails      Suppresses passes to make finding failures easier -p, --hide-passes     Suppresses failures to make finding passes easier -S [SECTION], --section [SECTION]
+  -s, --surface         Surface input/analysis tests only -l, --lexical         Lexical input/generation tests only -f, --hide-fails      Suppresses fails to make finding passes easier -p, --hide-passes     Suppresses passes to make finding failures easier -S [SECTION], --section [SECTION]
                         The section to be used for testing (default is `hfst`) -t [TEST], --test [TEST]